Hanamiyama Park

 Detailed Information

-The park originated from the Abe family, who transitioned from silkworm farming to flower cultivation between the Taisho era and early Showa period.
-They cleared a woodland area in front of their home to plant flowers, hoping to share its beauty with many.
-In 1959, they opened the fields to the public, and since then, it has been cherished as a representative tourist destination of Fukushima.
+The park began when the Abe family, which shifted from sericulture to flower-tree cultivation from the Taisho era through the early Showa period, cleared the scrub forest in front of their home and planted flowers there.
+Wanting many people to enjoy its beauty, they opened the fields to the public in 1959, and since then it has been cherished as one of Fukushima’s leading sightseeing destinations.

-The landscape of Hanamiyama Park, which symbolizes the spring of Fukushima, truly represents a "paradise on Earth."
-Surrounded by a patchwork of colorful flowers, visitors can spend a dreamlike moment in its beauty.
-Today, it attracts numerous tourists from both Japan and abroad, becoming a proud tourist spot for Fukushima City.
+The scenery of Hanamiyama Park, a symbol of Fukushima’s spring, is truly a “utopia.”
+Surrounded by a patchwork of colorful flowers, visitors can spend a dreamlike moment there.
+Today, many tourists from both Japan and abroad visit, and it has become a sightseeing destination that Fukushima City proudly presents to the nation.

 Hanamiyama Park Movies